cheprasov/js-qrcode/README.md

 #### 3.1. class `QRCodeRaw`

-The class base class for all QR code generators, returns raw data with information about QR blocks and padding.
+The class base class for all QR code generators, returns raw data with information about QR dots and padding.

 ```javascript
 import { QRCodeRaw } from '@cheprasov/qrcode';